High Point’s historic population growth has seen the city grow from 2,500 residents in 1890 to over 100,000 in 2010:

-The census being conducted for April 1, 2020 is expected to be available by September 30, 2021 and will provide a new baseline for the city’s population estimates and projections over the next decade when it is released to the public.
+The results of the census that was conducted April 1, 2020 is expected to be available by September 30, 2021 and will provide a new baseline for the city’s population estimates and projections over the next decade.
 The NC Office of Budget & Management also releases municipal estimates annually, which are used to distribute state shared revenues to local governments.
 However, those estimates are typically for the year prior to when they are released, which is in part why the City calculates its own more up-to-date estimates.

 The distribution of High Point’s 2010 population in five-year age increments reveals two immediately noticeable trends – the spike in the number of 15 to 19-year-olds, and the wave of middle-aged adults, known as “the Baby Boomers.”
 The dramatic peak in teenagers is due in part to High Point University’s significant growth, but is also caused by a larger than usual age group known as “the Millennials.”
 As the Baby Boomers move out of mid-life they will contribute to the “graying” of the population, a trend that is being seen not only in High Point, but also across the nation.